williamtankw/sharding-workshop/README.md

   key: { "sku" : "hashed" }
 })
 ```
-2. Since there is a change of the shard key, the new hashed index for field "sku" would automatically be created.
+2. Since there is a change of the shard key, the new hashed index for field "sku" would also be automatically created.
 Please see the following screenshot as an example:

 ![pic](pics/resharding-hashedindex-1.png)